 Talk to your doctor

-Every surgery is different, so talk to your surgeon before the procedure and discuss your clitoral nerves and see what they can do to help keep these intact.
+Every surgery is different, so talk to your surgeon before the procedure, discuss your clitoral nerves and see what they can do to help keep these intact.

-If cervical cancers recur, and other treatments have failed, surgical resection may be one of the only options left for removing the cancer from the body.
+If cervical cancers recur and other treatments have failed, surgical resection may be one of the only options left for removing the cancer from the body.8

-Surgery is difficult to perform properly on radiated tissue since it causes changes in the tissue that don’t permit a lot of proper healing to occur, and can destroy elasticity.
+Surgery is complex to perform correctly on radiated tissue since it causes changes in the tissue that don’t permit a lot of proper healing to occur and can destroy elasticity.
 This makes stitching tissue together fraught with difficulties.

-Sometimes a pelvic exenteration may be performed as a palliative care option when there are unmanageable symptoms and fistulas appearing in the pelvic area due to cancers.
+Sometimes a pelvic exenteration may be performed as a palliative care option when unmanageable symptoms and fistulas are appearing in the pelvic area due to cancers.9

 When a pelvic exenteration will not be performed (contraindications)

-Anyone presenting with certain metastasis (peritoneal, bowel, distant) can’t undergo the procedure, however this will be determined on a case-by-case basis by a specialist.
+Anyone presenting with certain metastasis (peritoneal, bowel, distant) can’t undergo the procedure, however this will be determined on a case-by-case basis by a specialist.10